Frequently Asked Questions

 Q: Are my pets allowed at the Olive Branch?

 A: Dogs are welcome if kenneled in the third stall of the garage.
 For health and cleanliness concerns, only certified service pets are allowed inside the house.
 We understand the necessity for a service pet, and yet, cleaning and possibly sanitation is still required.
-Pets in the house without prior approval will be assessed a pet cleaning fee. *We appreciate courteous pet owners.
+Pets in the house will be assessed a pet cleaning fee. *We appreciate courteous pet owners.
 Guests and Weddings will be following your reservation and we want a beautiful and clean yard for their activities.
-Thank you!

 Q: Can we bring a boat?

 A: We do not have any restrictions, however, the topography surrounding the lake does present some.
-There is an access to the east of the Olive Branch, however, the water is low and only accommodates small watercraft.
+There is an access to the east of our property, however, the water is low and only accommodates small watercraft.
 We provide (complimentary) with your reservation, a pontoon, two canoes and a swim dock.

 Q: Do you have a sandy beach?